-The four junior faculty members chosen to receive this year’s awards are:
+The five junior faculty members chosen to receive this year’s awards are:

 Proposals were reviewed by an independent, esteemed group of senior academic dental researchers.
 Winners were selected based on program criteria, which included innovation, clinical significance, originality, and scientific quality.
-C.A.R.E. grants are typically offered for periods of 12 months.
+CARE grants are typically offered for periods of

-For more information about the Colgate C.A.R.E.
-Program for Young Academic Researchers and application guidelines, visit www.colgateprofessional.com/care-program (USA) or www.colgateprofessional.ca/en-ca/care-program (Canada).
+For more information about the Colgate CARE Program for Young Academic Researchers and application guidelines, or visit http://www.colgateprofessional.com/care-program (USA) or www.colgateprofessional.ca/en-ca/care-program (Canada).

 Colgate-Palmolive is a leading global consumer products company, focused on Oral Care, Personal Care, Home Care and Pet Nutrition.
 With more than 34,000 people and its products sold in over 200 countries and territories, Colgate is known for household names such as Colgate, Palmolive, Elmex, Tom’s of Maine, Hello, Sorriso, Speed Stick, Lady Speed Stick, Softsoap, Irish Spring, Protex, Sanex, Filorga, EltaMD, PCA Skin, Ajax, Axion, Fabuloso, Soupline and Suavitel, as well as Hill’s Science Diet and Hill’s Prescription Diet.
 The Company is also recognized for its leadership and innovation in promoting environmental sustainability and community wellbeing, including its achievements in saving water, reducing waste, promoting recyclability and improving the oral health of children through its Bright Smiles, Bright Futures program, which has reached more than one billion children since 1991.
 For more information about Colgate’s global business and how the Company is building a future to smile about, visit http://www.colgatepalmolive.com.
 CL-C